aim-rsf/browseMetadata/README.md

 ── Table Last Updated ────────────────────────────────────────────────────────────────────────────────────────────────
 2024-03-14T17:40:46.509Z

-ℹ Would you like to read a description of the table?
-(TRUE/FALSE)
+Would you like to read a description of the table?
+(Y/N): Y

-1: TRUE
 ```

-Enter TRUE after the prompt to read the description, for the purpose of the demo.
+Enter Y after the prompt to read the description, for the purpose of the demo.

 It will now start looping through the data elements.
 If it skips over one it means it was auto-categorised (more on that later).